zyx/manual/VoltageStandards.md

 ## NaNs and Infinity

-If your module might produce [NaNs](https://en.wikipedia.org/wiki/NaN) or infinite output values when given only finite input, e.g. an unstable IIR filter or reverb, it should check and return 0 if this happens: `std::isfinite(out) ? out : 0.f`.
+If your module might produce [NaNs](https://en.wikipedia.org/wiki/NaN) or infinite output values when given only finite input, e.g. an unstable IIR filter or reverb, it should check and return 0 when this happens: `std::isfinite(out) ? out : 0.f`.

 ## Polyphony